Getting Started

 Install denv

-Follow these instructions for installing denv.
+If it doesn't work follow these instructions for installing denv.
 They are short but require you to be in the terminal.

 Comments